ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 4. Now you have a GitHub project repository!
 This is the web location where all your files will be saved each time you commit new changes to the project.

-    Next is connecting a CORE project to GitHub by setting up the repository (often shortened to *"repo"*) on your computer.
+    Next is connecting a Core project to GitHub by setting up the repository (often shortened to *"repo"*) on your computer.

 5. There are two ways to interact with Git.
 You could either use the console / command prompt or a graphical client, like [GitHub Desktop](https://desktop.github.com/).